cwang25/Emma-s-Crazy-but-AMAZING-2018/README.md

 6. Learn app design & HTML etc.

 ## Travel
-1. >3 times trips this year, and write reviews of each trip.
+1. Make >3 times trips this year, and write reviews of each trip.
 2. Have been to Grand Canyon, Antelope, Glen Canyon & Sedona in Arizona, to write a review.
 3. Wish to go Europe this year.
 4. Make Home trip valuable, have fun with families.